Health Fee for International Students

 Q16.
 What role do educational institutions have in the implementation of the new health fee for international students?

-Invoices will be sent to the individual at the address that is on file with the MSP.
+Unless covered on an MSP group plan that has requested to pay the health fee on behalf of their international students, invoices will be sent to the individual at the address that is on file with the MSP.